1935 Philippine presidential election: Candidates gallery

 His bid was supported by the Partido Komunista ng Pilipinas (PKP), a left-wing party organized on November 7, 1930 by Crisanto Evangelista.
 The PKP fielded Norberto Nabong of Manila as Aglipay's running mate.

 Results

-Quezon carried all the provinces except Aguinaldo's home province of Cavite, Camarines Norte and Aglipay's home province of Ilocos Norte.
+Quezon carried all the provinces except Aguinaldo's home province of Cavite, Camarines Norte and Aglipay's home province of Ilocos Norte and Nueva Vizcaya.
 Aguinaldo showed strength in the Bicol provinces in the face of early results, but Quezon eventually triumphed in the region.
-Aglipay's strength in Nueva Vizcaya nearly won the province for the Republican candidate, yet the Nacionalistas still prevailed.
+Aglipay's strength in Nueva Vizcaya won the province for the Republican candidate, yet the Nacionalistas still prevailed from the rest of the provinces.
 Osmeña also carried all the provinces except Cavite, wherein Melliza won by a close margin.
 Osmeña's feat is unmatched to date.

 While Aglipay quickly accepted the results, Aguinaldo protested about electoral manipulations.
 He raised the issue up to the United States, and his supporters in Cavite plotted not only a rally to disrupt the inauguration in November, but also launching an assassination attempt against the winners, yet to no avail.